Community Odour Monitoring Project

 WBEA will communicate project conclusions, and will continue to use existing odour measurement methods to share a wider picture of the state of odours in the region.
 A final report of each monitoring year will present the results of the collected data, major statistics, relations with community odour panel observations and conclusions gained from the monitoring project.
 Click to view Community Odour Monitoring Project Results.

-If you are interested in learning more, or would like to volunteer as a participant in WBEA's Anzac, Gregoire Lake & Cheecham Village Community Odour Monitoring Project, please contact HEMP Program Manager, Abena Twumasi-Smith, or call WBEA directly at 780-799-4420.
+If you are interested in learning more about the Community Odour Monitoring Project, please contact WBEA directly at 780-799-4420.